 When Hildy Johnson, the top reporter of a Chicago newspaper, announces that he is quitting to get married, his editor, Walter Burns, desperately tries to change his mind.
 When denial, cursing, and luring don't work, Walter resorts to tricks.
 It's the day before a supposed communist is to be hanged, and all Chicago waits with bated breath.
 Meanwhile, each of the city's papers has a man on the story trying to get a scoop or angle for themselves.
 With a train to catch at midnight to join his fiancé, Hildy is at first not interested, but events and his own habits work against him as the day unfolds, and he can't help but get roped in, especially when the man to be executed escapes and then almost literally falls into his lap.Written by

 Susan Sarandon stayed at the famed Chateau Marmont Hotel in Hollywood during the shoot, and was robbed by an intruder who took her gear while she slept.
 When she told Walter Matthau, he insisted on lending her some money to get her through the shoot.
 See more »

-When Hildy enters the press room to say goodbye to his fellow reporters, he greets them with a Edward G. Robinson imitation, saying "This is a raid, see."
-Edward G. Robinson would not become a famous enough to imitate as a "gangster" until Little Caesar came out two years later.
+When Hildy enters the press room to say goodbye to his fellow reporters, he greets them with an Edward G. Robinson imitation, saying "This is a raid, see."
+Robinson wasn't famous enough to imitate as a "gangster" until Little Caesar came out two years later.
 See more »

 Was this review helpful to you?